Here are just a few events happening in the area this weekend. Click on "events" on the homepage to see more.

 WHY GO: Our Kids Club is a little bit of Vacation Bible School each week.
 We play games, do crafts, learn about the Bible.
 All elementary-aged kids are invited to join.

-WHAT: WHERE: Nutley Public Library, 93 Booth Drive, Nutley
+WHERE: Nutley Public Library, 93 Booth Dr., Nutley

 WHERE: Bloomfield Public Library, 90 Broad Street, Bloomfield

 WHEN: Friday, 11 a.m.

 WHY GO: Do you knit, crochet, needlepoint, quilt?
 Then come to the Bloomfield Public Library Friday mornings and share your patterns/techniques with other crafters.
 Beginners welcome!